tsgruman/regis-practicum-leads-classification/README.md

 # Classification Modeling
 For classification modeling, I decided to use four different methods.
 I then tuned each model and compared the results to see which yielded the strongest model.

 ## K-Nearest Neighbors (KNN)
 The first method I used was K-Nearest Neighbors, or KNN.
 I used the train() function from the caret package which outputs a tuned model, so I didn't need to adjust the parameters after the first go.

 After setting the control, I created the KNN model which selected k = 13 as the optimal value for the highest model accuracy.
 I then applied the optimized model to predict values against the test dataset.
-The KNN model's confusion matrix shows an accuracy of 84.21%.
 ```
 > contr <- trainControl(method="repeatedcv", number = 10, repeats = 3)
 > knnPred <- predict(knnFit, newdata = test, type = "prob")